cyscomvit/CTF-Challenges/README.md

 # CTF-Challenges
-Challenges for the Hands-on session for WaspCon
+Challenges for the Hands-on session for WaspCon.